copvict/LoginRFID/README.md

 Authentication using RFID (Radio-frequency identification) tags.
 Runs at boot, and/or can be configured to run at terminal sessions.

-## Scope
+## Working

+Master tag is used to generate a MD5 hash which then can be cloned to non master tags.
+The hash is generated using the **master tag's UID, MAC address of the device, and timestamp**.
+The hash is stored onto a file which contains the hash with a signature.
+While reading, the reading script checks for valid hash before reading tags.
+To avoid keyboard interrupts, when exceptions are raised, it loops the script.
+Upon verifying, script is exited.

 Using hardware as an authentication factor is likely to be more realiable verus software in today's world.
-(Ofcourse, until you don't lose it!)
+(Ofcourse, until they aren't lose!)

 ## Future Improvements